Azure-Samples/azure-sql-db-graphql/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-A set of samples to show you can can create GraphQL solution using Azure SQL and some of the well-know libraries for many different languages.
+A set of samples to show how you can create GraphQL solution using Azure SQL and some of the well-know libraries for many different languages.

 ## Install Sample Database